pmontepagano/search/README.md

 - the client application (Service Client)
 - 3 different instances of the middleware, one for each service and one for the application

+The expected total runtime to run the experiments is of 10 minutes at most, of which most of it is building the containers.
+Build time on a 2022 laptop takes 3 minutes.

 ## Setting up SEArch step-by-step

 ### Prerequisites
-Modifying and/or playing  with SEArch requires to install the following tools:
+Modifying and/or playing with SEArch requires you to install the following tools:

-1. **Tools:** [Python 3.12](https://python.org/) and the following Python packages:
+1. [Python 3.12](https://python.org/) and the following Python packages:
   - [python-betterproto](https://github.com/danielgtaylor/python-betterproto), used to compile our Protocol Buffer definitions to Python code.
   - [cfsm-bisimulation](https://github.com/diegosenarruzza/bisimulation/), used to calculate compatibility between contracts.
   - [z3-solver](https://github.com/Z3Prover/z3), which is a dependency of `cfsm-bisimulation`.